diffplug/spotless/plugin-maven/README.md

 Because Spotless cannot necessarily examine the annotation definition, it uses a hard-coded list of well-known type annotations.
 You can make a pull request to add new ones.
 In the future there will be mechanisms to add/remove annotations from the list.
+These mechanisms already exist for the Gradle plugin.

 ## Groovy